theemathas/rusty_rpc/README.md

 TODO: Write some more stuff here.

 For usage examples, see the `examples` directory.
+I recommend looking in the order: `hello_world`, then `parent_child`.

 To run the `hello_world` example, run `cargo run --bin hello_world_server`.
 Then, in another terminal, you may run `cargo run --bin hello_world_client` any number of times.
 The client will run, verify that it worked properly, print `Client done successfully!`, then terminate.
 You'll need to manually terminate the server with ctrl-C.

+Follow similar steps for the `parent_child` example.